Image restoration theory: Case studies by Benoit

-Here representative case studies by Benoit and his colleagues are introduced.
+In the table below, representative case studies by Benoit and his colleagues are introduced:

 Limitation of Image repair theory – Coombs

 Even though image restoration theory represented the use of mortification (accepting responsibility) and corrective action, there might be alternative recommendations.
 For instance, his studies using situational crisis communication theory found no support for always using mortification and corrective action.
 Also, the mortification and corrective action strategies had no greater effect than a simple bolstering strategy in a criminal violation crisis such as racial discrimination (Coombs, 2006).
 This theory can not be predicted.